Bear one another’s burdens, and in this way you will fulfill the law of Christ (Galatians 6:2, NRSV).

 Care receivers are individuals in the congregation or community who are going through a crisis or life difficulty.
 Potential care receivers first meet with a pastor or Stephen Leader, who assesses their needs for care and matches them with a Stephen Minister.
 The caring relationship lasts for as long as the need persists.

 Stephen Ministry multiplies blessings throughout the church and community.

 Congregations carry out Christ’s commandment to “Love one another as I have loved you” (John 15:12 RSV) in a powerful and practical way.

-Pastors don't carry the burden of being the congregation's sole caregivers.
-They have a team of gifted, trained, committed lay caregivers ready to minister to hurting people inside and outside the congregation.
+Pastors have a team of gifted, trained, and committed lay caregivers ready to minister to hurting people.
+(Find more details for pastors here.)

 Laypeople nurture and use their gifts in meaningful ministry, growing spiritually as they serve others.